ddrohan/mobile-app-dev-labs/session05/lab/md/step08.md

 choosing to Implement methods.

-Run your app again just to make sure everything is working as expected.
+Run your app again just to make sure everything is working as expected. **OnFragmentInteractionListener **isn't really a suitable name for our needs, but we'll come back to that later.

 ---